 I know I am not the only one who has struggled for years with digestive problems.
 Many of you fine folks have been in touch with stories of repeat rounds of antibiotics and herbal medicine and still have all the symptoms of poor gut health.

-Currently I am offering free 15 minute consultations from mid December on.
-These mini-consults are designed to see if we are a good fit and if I think I can help you and your digestive health issues.
-If you would like to be added to the wait list for your own mini-consult then please get in touch here.
+Currently I am offering free 15 minute consultations.
+These mini-consults are designed for you to share your top 3 health concerns, to see if we are a good fit and if I think I can help you and your digestive health issues.